jrasmusson/ios-professional-course/Knowing/StackVsHeap/README.md

 But there is another side of Swift, the functional side, that favors less passing around reference, and is more about writing programs in the style of functions.
 Writing Swift code as functions means caring less about state.
 State and state mutation has side-effects.
 Meaning when we change the state of something in one part of our program, that can sometimes have an adverse effect on another.

-This is why you are seeing *SwiftUI* tilt more towards functions and stateless view (all views in SwiftUI are structs), and away from class based implementations that we are more used to in UIKit.
+This is why you are seeing *SwiftUI* tilt more towards functions and state driven views (all views in SwiftUI are structs), and away from class based implementations that we are more used to in UIKit.

 ## What this means for you

-The important take away for you here is this:
+The key takeaway for you here is this:

 - Know that when you are working with `structs` you are passing around copies of objects.
 That's it.
-- And when you are working with `classes`, you are getting a copy of a pointer to that objects reference.
-Meaning any change you make to that class, will be seen and felt else where.
+- And when you are working with `classes`, you are getting a copy of a pointer to that object's reference.
+Meaning any change you make to that class, will be seen and felt elsewhere.
 - Structs are on the stack.
 - Classes are on the heap.